General election: six ways to build a better world

 As Catholics, we are called to love our neighbours and stand up for the common good.
-Here are seven ideas to inspire you to put your faith into action.
+Here are six ideas to inspire you to put your faith into action.

 Your MP represents your voice in parliament.
 So on Thursday 8 June, go and vote at your local polling station.
-If you haven't already, you’ll need to register to vote by Monday 22 May.
+Find your polling station using this form provided by Democracy Club

-Pray for your election candidates at this time, and for God’s guidance as we seek to bring about a world transformed.
-Download our new prayer and share it with your friends and family.
+Pray for your election candidates at this time, and ask for God’s guidance as we seek to bring about a world transformed.

 Sign up to the Speak Up week of action from 1-9 July.
 This is your chance to make sure the concerns of the world’s poorest people are on your MP’s agenda, just a few weeks after they have been elected.